ctp-eos/ctp-sci/CTP: New Science Requires New Lenses.md

 - Most notably, the 2012 study *"Experimental nonlocality in biological systems"* published on [arXiv](https://arxiv.org/abs/1212.0454) provides compelling data consistent with **nonlocal biological effects**, reinforcing the theoretical predictions of CTP Energy.

-These signals point toward an emergent scientific reality — one in which **consciousness, energy, and matter** are not distinct domains, but deeply **interwoven aspects of a unified system**.
+These signals point toward an emergent scientific reality — one in which **consciousness, energy, and matter** are not distinct domains, but deeply **interwoven aspects of a grand elegant unified CTP Energy system**.

 ---